kehantan/labbook/docs/cell_culture/maintain.rst

 Standard passaging (subculture)
 ===============================

 This protocol uses Vero cells as an example, which is an adherent cells.
 The general protocol for cell culture can be found in :footcite:t:`phelan2007techniques`.
-Protocol for maintenance of Vero cells specifically can be found from literature :footcite:t:`ammerman2008growth`.
+Protocol for maintenance of Vero cells specifically can be found in :footcite:t:`ammerman2008growth`.

-* Maintained at P20-P30
-* 37 :math:`^{\circ}`\ C
-* 5% CO2
+I our lab, usually we maintained the passage of cells between 15 to 30.
+Cells will be incubated at 37 :math:`^{\circ}`\ C with 5% CO2.

 **Requires**